hologerry/Compiler/README.md

 # Compiler
-Compilation course project.
+Compilation Principle course project.

-Use C++, Java, Python and Haskell implement Merge Sort, and compare these languages' performance.
+Implement Merge Sort with C++, Java, Python and Haskell , and compare their performance.

 ## Summary